welisonmenezes/react-js-todo-list/README.md

-# Vanilla JS Todo List
+# React JS Todo List

 A Todo List App created using React Js and Context API.